 At this stage, if you don’t the source of your mold exposure and suspect it could be from your current home or work environment, then mold inspection of your home and/or office is highly recommended.

-To learn more about testing your home or office, check out my next article/podcast, “Mold Testing: Your Environment”.
+To learn more about mold testing for your home or office, check out my article/podcast, Testing Your Environment for Mold.